 He believes that the power of ‘like’ is where it’s at.

 Let me digress for just a moment.
 I’ll be frank; Sam and I have faced death (his) on more than one occasion.
 He is a beautiful soul and always tries to see the bright side and remains optimistic.
-We have spent most of our lives together searching for his cure and in the process we have learned not to sweat the small stuff because everything is small when you don’t know if you will have tomorrow together.
+He is loyal, funny, handsome and generous.
+We have spent most of our lives together (more than 2 decades) searching for his ultimate cure.
+In the process, we have learned not to sweat the small stuff because everything is “small” when you don’t know if you will have tomorrow together with your beloved.

-What we have faced, numerous times, over the past 18 years as a married couple would place a strain on any relationship.
+What we have faced, numerous times, over the past 24 years as a married couple would place a strain on any relationship.
+He was poisoned by a medication in 1994, plain and simple.
+But bad diagnoses that were scary (and obviously wrong), trips to the hospital or pharmacy in blizzards or in the wee hours, catastrophic debt, uncaring or negligent doctors, and many sleepless nights.
 Let me just say it in black and white.
 Chronic illness ‘tests’ many couples.
-But we are still together and keep on keeping on with a single focus and lots of laughter.
+We are still together and keep on keeping on with a single focus and no matter what, lots of laughter.
+We are perfect for each other.
+And he’s not always “down.”
+I love him so much and he loves me and not a day goes by where we aren’t hugging or kissing or telling one another how lucky we are to have what we have.

 I always thought it was love that carried us through, but Sam says he believes it’s because we really and truly LIKE each other.